colelandolt/Robot-Competition-2020/Milestone 2/readme.md

 I then included Derivative Control in the Robot's calculations.

 Because the error was improved even more by the inclusion of this extra parameter, I was able to increase the speed of the robot and still accurately follow the line.

+## Attempt 4

+To instanstiate full PID Control, I included an integral term that summed the total error in order to determine whether the robot was spending more time on one side of the line than the other.